Recruitment Guidelines

 A.

-We are considering the size of the members so that it is easy to work in small groups.
+We are considering a group size that makes it easy to work in small teams.

 Q.